A Local’s Guide to the Best Day Trips from Strasbourg

 I moved to Strasbourg in 2019, and I’ve been exploring the surrounding area ever since.
 I go on day trips about once a week, so I know which ones are worth it.

-In this guide, I’ll share some of my favorite places to visit and how to get there from Strasbourg.
+In this guide, I’ll share some of my favorite day trips from Strasbourg and how to get there.

 This is the main street in Riquewihr.
 It's a cobblestone road with colorful half-timbered houses on either side.
 It's one of the best day trips from Strasbourg.